Configuring webMethods.io MFT Settings

 Maximum incoming speed (Kb/sec) Type the maximum allowable speed in kilobytes per second for inbound transfers across all listeners.

-File name filters You can configure the file name filters to allow or deny commands (Upload, Download, List, Rename) for files that match a specified pattern.
-For example, you can restrict a user from uploading files that end with “.exe”.
+File name filters Configure the file name filters to allow or deny commands (upload, download, list, rename) for files that match a specified pattern.
+For example, restrict a user from uploading files that end with “.exe”.

 Block paths matching these patterns Click to restrict access to specific folders and subfolders in the file system, and specify the following: